blaur/firebase-full-stack-starter/README.md

 Test the api here: https://europe-west1-firebase-full-stack-starter.cloudfunctions.net/appDomainApi/

+## Folder Structure

+    .
+    ├── functions                    # NestJS backend for Firebase functions │   ├── src                      # All source code
+    │       ├── apps                 # All NestJS app modules
+            ├── config               # Configuration for the backend ├── libs                 # All NestJS libs
+            └── ...                  # etc.
+    └── react-frontend

+# NestJS Backend

 ## Adding Apps and Libs
 Since this is just a NestJS project one can simply use the Nest CLI to generate new libs and apps according to the NestJS Docs.